BGOOONZ-BLOG/blog-content/content/javascript-practice-1.md

 const under_seven = (x) => x < 7;

 if (array.every(under_seven)) {
-    console.log('Every element in the array is less than 7');
+  console.log("Every element in the array is less than 7");
 } else {
-    console.log('At least one element in the array was bigger than 7');
+  console.log("At least one element in the array was bigger than 7");
 }
 ```